eric1932/sp21-cs242-project/sp21-cs242-zl36-tincher2-proposal.md

 ### Features
 - The project has user management system to separate profiles and block unauthorized access
 - User can define check-in templates for corresponding websites
+    - Templates are domain-specific
     - Templates can be either in pure http requests or using Selenium (to simulate mouse clicks)
 - User can instantiate templates to perform interactions using their own accounts
 - The project executes all instances periodically (e.g. every 24 hours)
-- The project supports long-running
+- The project supports persistent running
 - Logs are provided to keep track of the status of each instance
 - Email/push notifications can be sent to notify the user if one instance fails too many times
 - Backup & Restore templates & instances